Unlike equalists, feminists do not want men to share their oppression

 Men hold the balance of power.
 Power is granted in the wrong ways, and used for the wrong ends.
 Change can come about by redefining and redistributing power, breaking down hierarchal structures, and reevaluating the criteria designed by men.

 Charlotte Rachael Proudman is a barrister in human rights law and a PhD candidate in law and sociology researching FGM at the University of CambridgeLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.